 Syllabus: The purpose of this module is to deepen the understanding and application of professional practice within the context of interior design ensuring contract documentation, ethical practices and local legislations are considered in applied design projects.
-Examination: Examined within the department, externally moderated.

 Syllabus: This module integrates theory into practice by combining research and complex problem identification with design thinking, requiring students to apply research within a given topic to creative design solutions using innovative and appropriate methods.